HUSSEINHN123/ITASHI1/README.md

-# fix lỗi command load
+# fix command load
-# bán full soucre deobf mirai 1.2.14
+# white full soucre deobf mirai 1.2.14
-# nhận code lệnh theo yêu cầu nhưng code được hay không thì không biết
+# Receive command code as requested, but I don't know if the code works or not